 Six Tips to Help You Land That Audition

-One of the most important steps you must take before you audition for musical theater is:
+Some of the most critical steps you must take before you audition for musical theater :

 - Make sure you are familiar with the musical.
-You'll do a better job at the audition if you study the story or watch it on a DVD.
-The musical itself may be slightly different than the movie but at least you will be familiar with it.
-You will also know which part you want to go out for.
-Also, knowing the musical helps to give you more self-confidence during your audition.
-Check your local library for CDs or DVDs as well as You tube.com.
+You'll do better at the audition when studying the story or watching it on a DVD.
+The musical itself may be slightly different than the movie, but at least you will be familiar with it.
+You will also know which part you want to audition for.
+Also, knowing the musical helps to give you more self-confidence.

 - Never sing a song from the musical you audition for unless you are specifically asked to do so.
-Instead, find a song in a musical that is similar to the one you are auditioning for.
-This is a standard rule.
+Instead, find a piece in a musical similar to the one you audition for, which is a standard rule.

 - Show confidence.
-If you don't feel confident then pretend you are.
-You are in charge.
-Own the song.
+If you don't feel confident, then pretend you are.
+Be in charge.
+Own the song and the character.

 - The more you practice, the stronger your confidence will be.
 Leave nothing to chance.
 If you find that you run out of breath too soon, then practice diaphragmatic breathing.
 Work, work, work until you get it right.